mePernille/gr-data-sky/README.md

 to run the client
--c
--i
--p
--r
+-c to envoke the client side.
+-i type in the server i adress
+-p type in the port number that the server is using
--f to specify the filename you will be tranfering
+-r specify the SAME reliability method as the server is running in -f to specify the filename you will be tranfering, there is a picture of a dog in the applications ready to be transferd.